-We are seeking personal donations and corporate sponsorship totalling £75,000 to cover the travel and participation costs of indigenous elders and environmental, social and youth activists from the Global South (i.e. Africa, Asia, Latin America, Eastern Europe, Middle East and the Pacific).
+We are seeking personal donations and corporate sponsorship to cover the travel and participation costs of indigenous elders and environmental, social and youth activists from the Global South (i.e. Africa, Asia, Latin America, Eastern Europe, Middle East and the Pacific).
 It’s crucial that we include these voices, people who generally can’t afford to attend without support.
 They have had least to do with causing climate change but, in many many cases, will be the hardest hit by it.
-Please watch the videos below and consider donating, even just a little, to support their cause.
+Please consider donating, even just a little, to support their cause.

-As of January 4th 2018, we have received £16,000 in funding from donors and sponsors.
-Funds have so far been allocated to bringing the following participants to CCC19:
+As of December 2018, we have raised sufficient funds to bring the following participants to CCC19: